 Our Take on Beta

 Beta Technologies is strategically located in Burlington, VT for easier access to the state's congressional delegation, the airport's leadership and, by extension, its Federal Aviation Administration staff - the company currently occupies a Horizon Air hangar at Burlington International Airport.
 While regulatory and certification hurdles are ahead for Beta's Ava, the relationships they have built will help them navigate that process.
-Beta has made over 170 test flights in 2018, and was able to go from an initial concept to "wheels off the ground" in just 10 months, an impressive feat.
+Beta made over 170 test flights in 2018, and was able to go from an initial concept to "wheels off the ground" in just 10 months, an impressive feat.
 The company is now also focusing on the 'Alia', a larger version of its aircraft.

 The Latest News from TransportUP